Teen Co-occurring Disorder Treatment

 - Sleeping too much or too little

-- Missing school, activities or work
+- Missing school, activities, or work

-- Demanding more privacy, locking doors
+- Demanding more privacy (e.g., locking doors)

-- Suicidal ideation or attempt
+- Suicidal ideation or attempts

 What causes teen substance abuse?

-- Undiagnosed or untreated mental health disorder
+- Undiagnosed or untreated mental health disorders

 - Genetics